wheelodex/entry-points-txt/README.rst

    The name of the entry point

 ``module: str``
-   The module portion of the object reference (the part before the colon)
+   The module portion of the attribute reference (the part before the colon)

-``object: Optional[str]``
+``attr: Optional[str]``
-   The object/attribute portion of the object reference (the part after the colon), or ``None`` if not specified
+   The attribute/object portion of the attribute reference (the part after the colon), or ``None`` if not specified

 ``extras: Tuple[str, ...]``
    Extras required for the entry point

 ``load() -> Any``
-   Returns the object referred to by the entry point's object reference
+   Returns the object referred to by the entry point

 ``to_line() -> str``
-   Returns the representation of the entry point as a line in ``entry_points.txt``, i.e., a line of the form ``name = module:object [extras]``
+   Returns the representation of the entry point as a line in ``entry_points.txt``, i.e., a line of the form ``name = module:attr [extras]``

 ``load()``